genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    (default: not set)
 3. **Report loci with zero methylation ratios** option is used to report positions with zero methylation. (default: unchecked)
-4. **Combine ratios on both strands** option allows you to combine CpG methylation ratio from both strands. (default: unchecked)
+4. The **Combine ratios on both strands** option allows you to combine CpG methylation ratio from both strands. (default: unchecked)
 5. **Only unique mappings** parameter is checked in case you would like to process only unique mappings. (default: checked)